Tips for Measuring Software Developer Productivity

 Satisfaction

-To evaluate developers' satisfaction, you need to understand what factors affect their happiness and well-being — for example, collaboration on impactful projects, appreciation by colleagues, and value creation among customers.
+To evaluate developers' satisfaction, you need to understand what factors affect their autonomy and well-being—for example, collaboration on impactful projects, appreciation by colleagues, and value creation among customers.

 Performance